“Accessible and inclusive culture” is one of Creative Europe’s key aims. The EC’s European Disability Strategy 2010-2020 aims to

 - For artists, to learn how to perform using IBT in collaboration between artists with different needs (e.g. hearing and deaf).

-The pilot IBT performance is a play produced by 6 partner countries, and premiered and toured in each.
+The pilot IBT performance was a play produced by 6 partner countries, and premiered and toured in each.

-The project concludes with a conference in Brussels, (International Deaf Week, 9/19).
-This will include results and feedback from the workshops and performances, and will present the guidelines and the recommendations for European policy makers.
+The project concluded with a conference in Brussels on 4 October 2019.
+This included results and feedback from the workshops and performances, and presented the guidelines and the recommendations for European policy makers.